Trump Administration Reportedly Wanted To Use A ‘Heat Ray’ Against D.C. Protesters

-The Trump administration faced intense criticism for clearing Black Lives Matter protesters out of Lafayette Square in Washington D.C. so that Donald Trump could pose in front of St. John’s Church with a bible.
-Now, new details of the event have emerged suggesting that feds not only wanted to use pepper spray, which they ultimately did, but a “heat ray” device, as well.
+The Trump administration faced intense criticism for clearing Black Lives Matter protesters out of Lafayette Square in Washington, D.C., when Donald Trump posed in front of St. John’s Church with a bible.
+Now, new details of the event have emerged suggesting that feds not only wanted to use pepper spray, which they ultimately did, but a “heat ray” device as well.

-While the strategy was ultimately not employed, the administration started stockpiling devices that could be used to make people feel as though their skin was on fire, as New York Magazine reported.
+While the strategy was ultimately not employed, the administration had been stockpiling devices that could be used to make people feel as though their skin was on fire, as New York Magazine reported.

-Major Adam D. DeMarco, a national guard officer who was present on the day of the photo op, provided a whistle-blowing account of his experience to an investigating committee.
-In it, he described transferring 7,000 rounds of ammunition, along with Long Range Acoustic Devices, known as LRAD, part of what is known as an Active Denial System (ADS).
+Major Adam D. DeMarco, a National Guard officer who was present on the day of the photo op, provided a whistleblowing account of his experience to an investigating committee.
+In it, he described transferring 7,000 rounds of ammunition to Washington.
+Additionally, a Long Range Acoustic Device, known as LRAD, and an Active Denial System (ADS) were considered.

 “The ADS can immediately compel an individual to cease threatening behavior or depart through application of a directed energy beam that provides a sensation of intense heat on the surface of the skin.
 The effect is overwhelming, causing an immediate repel response by the targeted individual,” an internal email revealed by DeMarco showed.

-One volunteer was blasted at full-power and received second-degree burns.
-It’s also noted that the weapon didn’t work well in testing in the rain, sow, or dust.
+One volunteer was blasted at full power and received second-degree burns.
+It’s also noted that the weapon didn’t work well during testing in the rain, snow, or dust.

 “Our government shouldn’t be conspiring to use heat rays against us for exercising our constitutional rights,” the American Civil Liberties Union said.